 Family photos at least prove that Joaquin survived the embarrassment.
 But then again, maybe he's used to it by now, since his parents are famously frisky.

-Marking Ripa's 50th in October, her husband wrote, "Happy birthday to my little ray of sunshine.
+Marking Ripa's 50th in October 2020, her husband wrote, "Happy birthday to my little ray of sunshine.
 I love you, sexy."
-Ripa kept it pretty clean for Consuelo's 50th birthday in March, posting family photos—though that may just be because she already posts thirst-trap pics of her mate year round (amiably acknowledged by Lola as "disgusting") and started his birthday week off with shirtless shots.
+Ripa kept it pretty clean for Consuelo's 50th birthday in March of this year, posting family photos—though that may just be because she already posts thirst-trap pics of her mate year round (amiably acknowledged by Lola as "disgusting") and started his birthday week off with shirtless shots.

 But we're guessing that, deep down, even if they don't know it yet, the kids are pleased that their parents are as nuts about each other now as they were on day one.